kajlund/md-blog/src/routes/resources/js-widgets.md

 - [Pikaday](https://github.com/dbushell/Pikaday)
 - [Rome](http://bevacqua.github.io/rome/) - Customizable date (and time) picker.
 Opt-in UI, no jQuery!
 - [Scheduler](http://docs.dhtmlx.com/scheduler/)
+- [Tempo](https://tempo.formkit.com/) - is a new library in a proud tradition of JavaScript date and time libraries.
+Inspired by the likes of moment.js, day.js, and date-fns, Tempo is built from the ground up to be as small and easy to use as possible
 - [TimeDropper](http://felicegattuso.com/projects/timedropper/) is a jQuery timepicker plugin.
 - [Timesheet.js](https://sbstjn.github.io/timesheet.js/)
 - [tui.calendar](http://ui.toast.com/tui-calendar/) - A JavaScript calendar that has everything you need.